The Fall River Cult Murders, 1979-80

 There are some who say ‘The Fall River Cult’ never really existed.
 It was simply a product of the ‘Satanic Panic’ era, made up entirely by the police and tabloid media to sensationalize the grisly slayings of three young prostitutes who may or may not have dabbled in the occult and connect them in a way that would capture the public’s imagination (and perhaps advance a few personal careers).
 Given the social climate of the time, these claims are not exactly out of the realm of possibility.

 In fact, Carl Drew himself denies being involved in any such group.
 “I was [thrown] into the middle of a mass nightmare that involved macabre accusations of devil worship and human sacrifice,” Drew claims in an autobiographical retelling of his case.
 “Totally off the wall accusations that was right out of some thriller novel.
-None true as far as I was involved and nothing like what was being said.”
+None true as far as I was involved and nothing like what was being said.”60

 However, there are also those who claim that Murphy, Drew and Maltias were only a small piece of the puzzle and that a much larger Satanic criminal organization remains deeply rooted in both Bristol County and neighboring Providence County, Rhode Island.
 Some people have even pointed to the locally famous Mary Lou Arruda murder and unsolved New Bedford Highway Killer cases as also potentially being tied to this diabolical network.

 In the fall of 1978, the body of Mary Lou Arruda, a fifteen year-old girl abducted from Raynham, Massachusetts, was discovered in the Freetown State Forest.
 Her hands were bound behind her back and she had been tied to an oak tree by the throat, dying of postural asphyxiation.
 A man named James Kater was eventually convicted of the crime.
 But not everyone is convinced of his guilt.
 Although it wasn’t reported at the time, a large cross was discovered near the body.
-The crime scene also happened to be in an area of the forest where ritual evidence would later be discovered during the 'Fall River Cult Murder' investigations
+The crime scene also happened to be in an area of the forest where ritual evidence would later be discovered during the 'Fall River Cult Murder' investigations.61

-.62 According to Alan Alves, a Freetown detective who worked on the case, a cross was nailed to a tree near the body of the first victim that was discovered.
+Ten years later, a serial killer (or killers) murdered at least nine prostitutes by strangulation and left their bodies by the sides of various Bristol County highways.62 According to Alan Alves, a Freetown detective who worked on the case, a cross was nailed to a tree near the body of the first victim that was discovered.
 He further claims that small crosses or make-shift altars were found in the general area of some of the other victims as well.63 The case remains unsolved.

 Of course this is all speculation, fueled by residual ‘Satanic Panic’ conspiracy theories and local fears.
 No one can deny that a lot of strange and violent activity took place in a relatively small geographic area over the period of a decade, but officially there is nothing to connect these crimes.